Bermuda Attractions

 Bermuda Duty Free Shopping & Allowances

-Other exceptions include the NO contract ships who allow passengers to get liquor in cabins prior to disembarking especially those on World tours.
+Other exceptions include the cruise ships which are not under any regular contracts with Bermuda who allow passengers to get liquor in cabins prior to disembarking especially those on world tours.
 The NCL lines weekly visitors have their liquor purchases delivered in their cabins usually on the last day prior to disembarking.

 So how much of duty free allowances do you get to take goods back home?
 The answer really depends on your home country.
 Bermuda doesn't stop you from buying anything and in any quantity.
 In fact, you can take back whatever quantity you want, but will not get the duty free allowances or exemptions beyond a limit.

-Here are the Bermuda duty free allowances or exemptions by country (for taking goods back home):
+Here are the duty free allowances or exemptions by country (for taking goods back home):

 Duty free allowances for US visitors